rathoddt/AIML/05 Engineer Data for Predictive Modeling with BigQuery ML/Readme.md

 - using Cloud Storage, Dataflow, and BigQuery to build extract, transform, and load (ETL) workflows;
 - and building machine learning models using BigQuery ML.

-## Creating a Data Transformation Pipeline with Cloud Dataprep
+## I. Creating a Data Transformation Pipeline with Cloud Dataprep
 #### Task 1.
 Open Dataprep in the Google Cloud console
 ```
 #Create cloud identity